linz/postgresql-dbpatch/doc/dbpatch.md

 If the SQL statement can not be executed a general exception with be thrown.

-There is also an overloaded version of the "apply_patch" function that allows you to apply multiple SQL statements in one patch using an array of SQL statements as the second parameter:
+An overloaded version of the "apply_patch" function allows you to apply multiple SQL statements in one patch using an array of SQL statements as the second parameter:

     #= SELECT apply_patch(